Youcode-Classe-E-2023-2024/Hamza_Meski_Wiki/README.md

 # Wiki Platform

-Wiki Platform is a content management system designed to provide an efficient backend coupled with a user-friendly frontend, aiming to deliver an exceptional user experience.
+Wiki Platform is an online plateform designed to provide an efficient backend coupled with a user-friendly frontend, aiming to deliver an exceptional user experience.

 ## Project Overview